gryter/plentyofphish/README.md

 **Q:** Can you take @guard or @spaminator downvotes off my comments?

-**A:** No. @guard or @spaminator downvotes are small enough to not cause undue reputational damage to an account.
+**A:** No.  @spaminator downvotes are small enough to not cause undue reputational damage to an account.
 They are not removed unless severe reputational damage has occurred regardless.

 **Q:** How do I remove posting authority from a 3rd party Hive service or app?